 Can you learn to sail by yourself?
 You can learn to sail by yourself, and will likely have a great experience if you start with a small boat, practice a variety of techniques in lots of different conditions including docking and anchoring, and it’s best that you capsize at least once or twice.

-You want to learn to sail, but you don’t want to worry about having an instructor or going to classes.
+You want to learn to sail but don’t want to worry about having an instructor or attending classes.
 Here’s what you need to know about learning how to sail by yourself.

 How to Learn to Sail by Yourself